KartikkRao/Ecomm-datapipeline/README.md

 # Ecomm-datapipeline
-End to end ecomm datapipleline using aws S3 , gluespark , snowflake and airflow.
+End to end ecomm datapipeline using aws S3 , gluespark , snowflake and airflow.